schollz/sidekick/README.md

 | cv_4    | Kick Tone          | Controls the tone of the kick drum    |

 ### CV Out properties (B8 Toggle UP)

+When the B8 toggle is up, you can control out the CV output is affected by the triggered envelope.

 | Control | Function           | Comment                                                     |
 | ------- | ------------------ | ----------------------------------------------------------- |